EX-Salesforce-Training/week-1-challenges-hobobumman/README.md

   * public void GetAccount(){}
 * SetAccount should initialize the account, and assign values to name, annualrevenue, and description.
 * GetAccount should print the account to the debug log.

+//These tasks where completed by Sergio and Yinghao.